What vaccines are currently available in the United States? Are they effective?

 How many shots of COVID-19 vaccine will I need?

 The Pfizer (Comirnaty) and Moderna COVID-19 vaccines need two shots to be effective.
-The Johnson & Johnson vaccine requires one shot.
 If your first shot was from Pfizer, your second shot must also be from Pfizer.
 The same is true if you received the Moderna vaccine as your first shot — your second shot must be from Moderna.
 Keep your vaccine card or take a photo of it so you remember which one you received.
+If you have certain problems with your immune system, you may need a third dose of your vaccine.
+Please talk to your doctor to see if this applies to you.

 How many days apart do the two vaccine shots need to be?